On Computational Complexity of Unitary and State Design Properties: Preliminaries

 \subsection{Complexity classes}

-The standard idea for characterizing the difficulty of a computational problem is identifying which complexity class the problem belongs to and showing that it is among the most difficult problems in that class.
+The standard idea for characterizing the difficulty of a computational problem is to identify which complexity class the problem belongs to and to show that it is among the most difficult problems in that class.
 We briefly review the complexity classes $\sharpP$, $\PP$, $\PQP$, $\BQP$, and $\FP^\sharpP$ which are important for this work.

 The class $\sharpP$ is a set of all problems of counting the number of accepting paths of a non-deterministic polynomial-time Turing machine.
 By definition, the output of a $\sharpP$-problem is a non-negative integer.